One breeding pair of rabbits — and their offspring — can create nearly 4 million rabbits in only 4 years! Woah!

-As prey animals, reproduction is the rabbit’s only defense against extinction.
+As prey animals, reproduction is a rabbit’s only defense against extinction.
 Females are able to conceive at about 3 months old.
 Their pregnancies last around 30 days.
-Mother rabbit can be impregnated again just moments after giving birth!
-A female rabbit can have one litter of babies per month!
+Did you know that mother rabbit can be impregnated again just moments after giving birth?!
+And she is capable of having one litter of babies per month!

-This math exercise is an illustration to demonstrate why it’s vital to spay/neuter your rabbits, and that is at the core of the House Rabbit Society philosophy.
-“Just one litter” is not a humane option – there are already more domestic rabbits than rescues can find homes for.
-By spaying/neutering not only will you be improving your rabbit’s life and your lives together, you will be helping to end the suffering and death of companion rabbits due to overpopulation.
+This math exercise is an illustration to demonstrate why it’s vital to spay/neuter your rabbits.
+They are prolific reproducers and “just one litter” is not a humane option because there are already more domestic rabbits than shelters and rescues can find homes for.
+By spaying/neutering not only will you be improving your own rabbit’s quality-of-life and your lives together, you will be helping to end the suffering and death of companion rabbits due to overpopulation.
 It’s a pretty great deal and a great way to avoid the bunpocalypse!